sedouard/KinectKannon/README.md

 KinectKannon
 ============
-The [Kinect Kannon](http://stevenedouard.com/kinect-kannon-worlds-first-kinect-augmented-t-shirt-cannon/) is a semi-autonomous robotic T-Shirt that is augmented by [Kinect for Windows](http://www.microsoft.com/en-us/kinectforwindows/) cannon which fires by opening a valve releasing approximatley 100 PSI of CO2.
+The [Kinect Kannon](http://stevenedouard.com/kinect-kannon-worlds-first-kinect-augmented-t-shirt-cannon/) is a semi-autonomous robotic T-Shirt that is augmented by [Kinect for Windows](http://www.microsoft.com/en-us/kinectforwindows/) which fires by opening a valve releasing approximatley 100 PSI of CO2.

 ![](ScreenShots/ss2.jpg)